The Story of the Tooele Valley Museum

 Since then, the collection has grown to include items from other mines.
 We also began collecting items from all over Tooele County during the twentieth century and strive to preserve and tell the history of the many exciting people and events in the city and county.

 We are in a historical train depot complex, but we have much more than train cars.
 Come by and see our natural history exhibits too.
 Our history is closely tied to our unique, beautiful landscape.
-Our giant county has two types of mountain ranges, the Great Salt Lake, salt flats, fertile valleys, and deserts.
+Our giant county has seven mountain ranges, the Great Salt Lake, salt flats, four valleys, and is part of the Great Basin.
 You can learn more about the plants, animals and minerals that share the space with us.

 What are some things you can do at the museum?

-- See the inside of the engine and caboose of the Tooele Valley Railway
+- See the inside of the engine of the Tooele Valley Railway

 - Learn about the mountains and mineral resources of Tooele County